-This is a strange post to find in the "Lessons" section of the blog, but let me explain.
+This is a strange post to find in here on the Ledger Note blog, but let me explain why it's here, not only from our perspective but 50 Cent's as well:

 "Never waste a good marketing opportunity."